Migrate

 Permanent residence in Hong Kong

-After seven years of continuous residence in Hong Kong, entrants and their dependents become eligible for applying for Hong Kong permanent resident status.
+After seven years of continuous residence in Hong Kong, entrants and their dependents become eligible to apply for Hong Kong permanent resident status.

 How can Y-Axis help you?